LuckystarLiu/yelp-review-recommendation/data_set/README.md

-This is a placeholder for data set extracted from raw yelp data set which has the following features and label.
+This is a placeholder for preprocessed csv dataset extracted from raw yelp data set.
+Here should includes `train_set.csv`, `test_set.csv` files before running `learning.py` in the root directory.
- * Label: count of votes (i.e. useful votes)
- * Length of review
- * Has mentioned taste?
- * Has mentioned cost?
- * Count of reviews of the user
- * Count of votes of the user
- * Is the user of review an elite?
- * Count of compliment of the user
- * Count of fans of the user
- * Count of friends of the user